plemora-mirror/majic/README.md

   - Soak Testing
 - Matthias and Ced for helping the author with C oddities
 - [Hecate](https://github.com/Kleidukos) for laughing at aforementionned oddities
+- majic for giving inspiration for the lib name (magic, majic, get it? hahaha..)